Zeracronius/RimworldModManager/README.md

-This tool was designed to be very light-weight; it has no dependancies or resources, and is just a single executable file.
+This tool is designed to be very light weight; it has no dependencies or resources, and is just a single executable file.

 ![Layout image](Layout.jpg "Interface layout")